xbenyx/centralhash/README.md

 **Project Description:**

 CentralHash is a cutting-edge open-source software project designed to revolutionize the way hashes are managed and centralized.
-With a focus on security, efficiency, and scalability, CentralHash empowers organizations to streamline and optimize their hash management processes, making it an indispensable tool for data integrity and cybersecurity.
+With a focus on security, efficiency, and scalability, CentralHash empowers organizations to streamline and optimize their hash management processes, making it an indispensable tool for cybersecurity.

 **Key Features:**